Petco: 2010–2020s

+On September 10, 2024 Petco revealed Joel Anderson as its new CEO during the company's second-quarter earnings call.
+Anderson is formerly the CEO of Five Below and a senior executive at Walmart.

 Products and services

 Petco stores sell products such as pet food, pet supplies, small animals, and fish.
 Petco also owns and operates PetCoach, a web service and app that provides pet advice.
 It owns PetInsuranceQuotes.com, a pet insurance comparison website.
 The company offers services and hosts adoption events; some stores offer obedience training, dog grooming, pet vaccinations, and veterinary care.

 As of 2022, Petco's website lists some of the following brands: Hill's Science Diet, Instinct Pet Food, Royal Canin, Blue Buffalo Cat & Dog Food, Merrick, and Orijen among others.
 In 2018, Petco partnered with JustFoodForDogs, which produces "human-grade" pet food.

 In 2022, while Petco's website listed services including dog grooming and dog training, veterinary services, adoptions, a self-serve dog wash, and pet insurance, in-home training was unavailable due to the coronavirus pandemic.
 Petco owns PupBox, a monthly delivery service.

 Petco's subscription service offers vet visits for cats and dogs at its veterinary clinics, and nail trims and teeth cleanings for dogs.
 Launched in 1997, Petco operates a loyalty card program.